InfoTortuga: The Complete Guide to Turtle Care

 Best filter for turtles

-Turtles are cold-blooded animals cold-blooded and need a warm environment to regulate their body temperature.
-The water heater keeps the water at a proper temperature suitable temperature for turtles.
+Turtles are animals of cold-blooded and need a warm environment to regulate their body temperature.
+The water heater keeps the water at a appropriate temperature for the turtles.

-The lamps provide heat y artificial light.
-The lamps must be specifically designed for reptiles and provide the right amount of heat and light.
+The lamps provide heat y artificial lightLamps should be specifically designed for reptiles and must provide the appropriate amount of heat and light.

-It is essential that the turtle has a dry place where it can sunbathe.
-Rocks or sunbathing platforms are ideal for this.
+It is essential that the turtle has a dry place where it can basking.
+Rocks or basking platforms are ideal for this.

 Turtle accessories are essential items to provide a suitable environment in their habitat and ensure their well-being.